 Investors often turn to gold when there is fear in the market and they expect stock prices to fall.
 In addition, gold is not an income-generating asset.
 Unlike stocks and bonds, the return on gold is based entirely on price appreciation.
 Another reason why investors add gold to their portfolio is because of its performance during a recession.

+Working with Gold IRA custodians can help investors diversify their portfolio with gold investments.
 Relying on stocks as the sole investment is a problem during an economic downturn.
 Gold performs better when the stock market is down, as has been the case in past recessions.
 While gold is a safe haven during an economic crisis, it can also be a safety net during a recession.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.

 If all the gold mined in human history merged together, it would fit in a bucket of just 21 meters, or 69 feet, on each side.
 That's more or less enough to fill 3.7 Olympic-size swimming pools.
 However, contrary to popular belief, the Earth actually has large amounts of gold.
 The thing is that its extraction is incredibly difficult and most sources don't contain enough gold for mining to be profitable.